 - Meet the citizenship and security requirements to gain TSV security clearance for this trade.

-You must have achieved NCEA L2 including a minimum of 18 Credits in L2 English, Mathematics and a Science.
+Minimum: NCEA Level 2 including a minimum of 18 Credits in Level 2 English, Mathematics and a Science subject.

 - Height restrictions apply.